 Scope and Audience

-This policy applies to all faculty, staff, students and student employees.
+This policy applies to all faculty, staff, student employees, students, and affiliates.

-- Idaho State Board of Education Governing Policies and Procedures §V.M.
+- Idaho State Board of Education Governing Policies and Procedures, Section V.M.

 - Idaho State Board of Education Institution Technology Licensing Guidelines